degaart/scalable-font2/docs/API.md

     ssfn_putc(*s);
 ```
 (Hint: see section "Render a Glyph" for ssfn_render() below on how to render to a cropped area.
 Works for ssfn_putc() too.)

+All that being said, you can enable *basic* control code interpretation in the simple render (and only there) with the
+`SSFN_CONSOLEBITMAP_CONTROL` define.
+This assumes left-to-right script written on the entire screen and moves pen accordingly
+if it encounters a newline character.

 Usage
 -----